airtai/faststream/docs/docs/en/kafka/Subscriber/batch_subscriber.md

 ### Step 1: Define Your Subscriber

-In your FastStream application, define the subscriber using the `@broker.subscriber(...)` decorator.
+In your FastStream application, define the subscriber using the `#!python @broker.subscriber(...)` decorator.
 Ensure that you configure the `msg` object as a list and set the `batch` parameter to `True`.
 This configuration tells the subscriber to handle message consumption in batches.

 ```python linenums="1"
 {!> docs_src/kafka/batch_consuming_pydantic/app.py [ln:20] !}